Using Dimensions organization groups with the API¶

 Downloading Dimensions’ organization groups as a CSV file.

-Constructing API queries using a list of GRID IDs
+Constructing API queries using a list of organization IDs

 [1]: